fracktalhash/slots/README.md

 # 🎰 Terminal Slot Machine Game

 A Python-based slot machine game featuring animated spinning reels, symbol-based payouts, and line bonuses.
-Built for the terminal with plans to evolve into a full-featured graphical game.

 ---

 ## 🚀 Project Goals

 This game began as a terminal-based Python application and is being expanded to include:
-- 🎮 A graphical game interface Pygame
 - 🔐 Player profile persistence
 - 🌐 Cloud deployment as part of the **Google Cloud Resume Challenge**